Kitchen and Bathroom installer Floor and wall tile specialist. LVT flooring and designer Wall panels.

-I install bathrooms, wet rooms, under floor heating.
+I install kitchens, bathrooms, wet rooms, under floor heating.

 I work with all types and formats of floor and wall tiles.

 Also offer a project management service from design to completion, incorporating internal building alterations and small works extension and conservatories.

 Worked in Norway for two years to further my knowledge of wet room applications.

 I also work very closely with a select group of qualified and reputable tradesmen and women located on Wirral and Merseyside, They are all fully registered in their respective trade and profession All highly recommended and with good customer references.

 All electrical and gas work is carried out by third party qualified installers with the necessary accreditation.
 The work is inspected, tested and the correct paperwork issued to the customer.